2017 NCAA Tournament: Predicting The Winner Of Every Sweet 16 Matchup [Opinion]

 In terms of the March Madness journeys, South Carolina has taken down No. 10 seed Marquette and No. seed 2 Duke.
 Baylor did some surviving and advancing against No. 14 seed New Mexico State and No. 11 seed USC.

-As a result of the Gamecocks taking down the Blue Devils, and making an improbable run to the Sweet 16, it would be so easy to live in the moment and predict them to make the Elite Eight in the process.
+As a result of the Gamecocks taking down the Blue Devils and making an improbable run to the Sweet 16, it would be so easy to live in the moment and predict them to make the Elite Eight in the process.

 Reminder: The Bears earned a No. 3 seed in the dance for a reason.